aut0nate/Linux-Commands/README.md

 # List only the names of files that do not contain the specified pattern
 grep -L <pattern> <directory>

-# Specify the search pattern directly in the command using the -e option
+# Search for a pattern using the -e option
 grep -e <pattern> <directory>

+# Specify multiple patterns using the -E option
+grep -E <pattern1|pattern2> <file>

 # Use multiple patterns from a file, where each pattern is on a new line
 grep -f <pattern_file> <file>